Dhanesh-Sawant/contestly/README.md

 ## 💬 Feedback and Support

-If you encounter any issues or have suggestions, feel free to open an issue on GitHub or contact us at support@contestly.com.
+If you encounter any issues or have suggestions for improvement, please open an issue on the GitHub repository.

-⭐ Don't forget to star this repository if you find it helpful!